Skip to main content

 General Collection Guidelines

-The History Liaison at WVU Libraries selects materials to support the research needs of WVU undergraduates, M.A. and Ph.D. students, the teaching faculty, and other researchers.
+The collections strategist at WVU Libraries selects materials to support the research needs of WVU undergraduates, M.A. and Ph.D. students, the teaching faculty, and other researchers.

 History research at WVU focuses on American, European, African, Latin American, and Public History.
 This research encompasses governmental, economic, social and intercultural aspects of the discipline as well as the histories of religion, empire, and war.